-I can't access my email, web, or VPN, or I am getting corrupted data from the Internet.
+15. I can't access my email, web, or VPN, or I am getting corrupted data from the Internet.

 The Maximum Transmission Unit (MTU) setting may need to be adjusted.
 By default, the MTU is set at 1500.
-For most DSL users, it is strongly recommended to use MTU 1492.
+Most DSL users should use MTU 1492.
 If you are having some difficulties, perform the following steps:

-- A. To connect to the Router, go to the web browser, and enter http://192.168.1.1 or the IP address of the Router. - B. Enter the password, if asked.
-(The default password is admin.) - C. Click the Advanced => Filter tab. - D. Look for the MTU option, and select Manual.
+- A. To connect to the Router, go to the Web-based Utility, as shown in "Chapter 6: The Cable/DSL VPN Router's Web-based Utility". - B. Enter the password, if asked.
+(The default password is admin.) - C. Click the Advanced => Filter tab. - D. Look for the MTU option, and select Enable.
 In the Size field, enter 1492. - E. Click the Apply and Continue buttons to continue.